• About

 How Does A Delaware Statutory Trust Work?

 If you’re looking to sell your rental property and invest in something that will provide cash flow but eliminate the headaches associated with renting, selling your investment property and putting that money in the bank might seem like a good idea, but keep in mind that the banks’ interest rates today are exceeding low and inflation is rising and so an investor could find themselves going broke slowly with this idea.
-Moreover, you could pay up to 23.8% in capital gains tax along with depreciation recapture which is taxes at 25%.
+Moreover, you could pay up to 23% in capital gains tax along with up to 25% in federal tax on depreciation recapture.

 Delaware Statutory Trust Formation